 Palawan Beach.
 A smaller beach fronted by a large island that serves as a breakwater. there is a geyser show from a wooden pier that projects into the water.

 Fort Siloso.
-At the far western end, it is build on a hill.
+At the far western end, it is built on a hill.
 There is a huge network of tunnels supporting the small fort, most of which is built into the hillside. take the elevator to the walkway.
 Free

 Siloso Beach.
 A large beach fronted by 4 islands with breakwaters.
-Three of the islands on beaches on the protected side.
+Three of the islands are on beaches on the protected side.

 Reflections at Keppel Bay.
-A series of six curving skyscrapers that form a luxurysd waterfront residential complex on approx 84,000 m² of land with 750m of shoreline.
+A series of six curving skyscrapers that form a luxury waterfront residential complex on approx 84,000 m² of land with 750m of shoreline.
 It was completed in 2011, offering 1129 units with a 99-year leasehold.
 The six distinctive curved glass towers afford panorama views of Mount Faber and Sentosa.

 The complex was designed by Daniel Libeskind, who is known for creating the World Trade Center Memorial masterplan.
 One penthouse was selling for $68 million.